judges119/hugogopher/README.md

 ## Directions

 1. Install [Node.js](https://nodejs.org/), I think this requires at least Node 10.
-2. Modify the constant `APS` in the `index.js` file to point to the `content` directory of your Hugo project.
+2. Run `node index.js [DIRECTORY]` where `[DIRECTORY]` is the location of the `content` directory of your Hugo site.
-3. Run `node index.js`
-4. Copy the newly created `gopher/` directory to the root of your gopher namespace.
+3. Copy the newly created `gopher/` directory to the root of your gopher namespace.

 ## Opinions And Limitations